-World of Color-Season of Light is a new nighttime holiday show at Disney California Adventure Park.
+World of Color-Season of Light is a nighttime holiday show at Disney California Adventure Park.
 It combines lights, beloved movie clips and Christmas music.
 Sprays of mist become the screen for projected animation of Disney and Pixar films in a winter-themed production.

 TravelingMom Tip: Take note that being sprayed with mist on a chilly winter night may not be ideal, so consider that before choosing to stand in the front row!

 Traveling Mom Tip:If seeing the World of Color-Season of Light show is on your agenda, consider taking a mid-day break back at the hotel to rest up the family so you’ll have the stamina for a late evening show.

 Dancing reindeer and gingerbread, a toy workshop and Santa atop his sleigh!
 A Christmas Fantasy Parade is back.
 We watched the parade just across from “it’s a small world” Holiday, which is generally a less crowded viewing area (versus Main Street U.S.A).
-If you haven’t seen Paint the Night yet, be sure to catch it before it leaves Disneyland just after the new year.

 Toontown in Disneyland Park is so bright and colorful, with over-sized garlands that are so appropriate for this zany “Land.”
 The holiday decor in Cars Land could not be more perfect!
 From the Christmas tree studded with hub caps to the air filter and white-wall tire garlands that drape over Route 66, Cars Land is positively charming for the holidays.

-Traveling Mom Tip: Keep a lookout for the PhotoPass photographers that are stationed around the park.
+Traveling Mom Tip: Keep a lookout for the PhotoPass photographers stationed around the park.
 They take wonderful photos of your family with the seasonal decorations.
 But you don’t need to purchase the Disney PhotoPass plan.
 You can hand your camera to the photographers and they will take your photo for you without charge.
 Find out more about taking great family photos at Disneyland.

 Believe…In Holiday Magic Fireworks Spectacular

-A Visit with Santa
+A Visit with Santa at Disneyland

 Traveling Mom Tip: Log your name on Santa’s “Nice List” like my son did on our visit.
 He joyfully wrote the names of each family member inside Santa’s book.
-See more way to celebrate Christmas at Disney!
+See more ways to celebrate Christmas at Disney!